How to remove Sun ransomware from the operating system

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Typically, these sums range between three and four digits (in USD).
-Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are preferred by cyber criminals, as transactions of them are difficult/impossible to trace.
-Unless a ransomware is still in development and/or has certain flaws - decryption with third party software is not viable.
+Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are preferred by cyber criminals, since these transactions are difficult/impossible to trace.
+Unless ransomware is still in development and/or has certain flaws, decryption with third party software is not viable.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.sun|